Matthew C.

 Books

-1. "Modern Business Analytics 1st Edition", with Matt Taddy and Leslie Hendrix, 2022.
+1. "Modern Business Analytics: Practical Data Science for Decision Making", with Matt Taddy and Leslie Hendrix, 2022.

 Econometrics, Machine Learning: